Parallels/rq-dashboard/README.rst

     $ rq-dashboard
     * Running on http://127.0.0.1:9181/
-    * Restarting with reloader
     ...

 Integrating the dashboard in your Flask app
 -------------------------------------------

-Or you can integrate the dashboard in your own `Flask`_ app, like this:
+Or you can integrate the dashboard in your own `Flask`_ app by accessing the blueprint directly in the normal way, e.g.:

 .. code:: python

     from flask import Flask
-    from rq_dashboard import RQDashboard
+    import rq_dashboard

     app = Flask(__name__)
-    RQDashboard(app)
+    app.config.from_object('rq_dashboard.default_settings')
+    app.register_blueprint(rq_dashboard.blueprint.blueprint)

     @app.route("/")
     def hello():